codeabuu/Golf-Game/README.md

 ### In Game

-Use mouse controls to set the ball at aim, them head to the powermeter and select speed to shoot.
+Use mouse controls and click to set the ball direction, then head to the powermeter and select speed to shoot.

 ### Game Controls

-* **Mouse:** Aim and select speed to shoot the ball.
+* **Mouse:** Set direction and select speed to shoot the ball.
 * **Keyboard:** Naivagate menus and interact with game elements.

-here is a video [demo](https://www.kapwing.com/w/pwhOeY_wet)
+Here is a video [demo](https://www.kapwing.com/w/pwhOeY_wet)

 ## Dependencies